 PHIL104 - Introduction to Ethics

-Teaching Organisation: This unit involves 150 hours of focused learning, and will be offered in both semester attendance mode, and intensive mode.
+Teaching Organisation: This unit involves 150 hours of focused learning, and will be offered in both semesters in attendance mode, and intensive mode.

-This unit, which may be taken as part of ACU’s Core Curriculum, introduces students to philosophical reflection concerning some fundamental questions in ethics.
+This unit introduces students to philosophical reflection concerning some fundamental questions in ethics.
 Students explore a selection of key issues in metaethics concerning the nature of the good, the concept of moral responsibility, and problems in moral psychology concerning freedom, emotion, conscience, and intentions.
 Theories of normative ethics are also introduced, such as those based on duty, consequences, virtue, and natural law.
 Finally, students engage in philosophical exploration of practical moral problems drawn from fields such as business and professional ethics, environmental ethics, bioethics, the ethics of war, and/or issues in interpersonal relationships.
 Through reading some key historical and contemporary texts in moral philosophy, students are encouraged to identify, articulate and think through their own positions concerning the nature and complexities of the moral life, and to engage with the views of others.
 It also aims to enhance students’ skills in critical reflection on experience, the analysis of arguments, and the formulation and communication of coherent positions of their own.